myracodes/typescript-basic/README.md

 # typescript-basic
-introduction to Typescript
+### Introduction to Typescript
-This project is an introduction to Typescript, created while studyng @wildcodeschool
+This project is an introduction to Typescript, created while studying @wildcodeschool